“If Jesus Christ be God and died for me, then no sacrifice can be too great for me to make for Him” ~ C. T. Studd

 5) Therefore God died.

-Similarly, there is a natural reluctance on the part of some to say that on the cross God died because the statement can be (but should not be) construed to mean that everything that is God died.
-This would be heresy, for it would imply that the Father and the Holy Spirit died.
-But to deny that God died is the same kind of error as claiming that Mary did not give birth to God.
-Jesus is only one person, that person is truly God, and if anything at all died on the cross, it was a person.
-So God died.
+There is a natural reluctance on the part of some to say that on the cross God died because the statement can be (but should not be) construed to mean that everything that is God died.

 To say that Jesus’ human nature died but not his divine nature is problematic for a couple of reasons.
 In the first place it just doesn’t make sense.
 Natures do not do anything, including die.
 To have a human nature is just to have all the properties required to be human.
 There is more than one way to think about this, but whatever we mean we should not think of Jesus’ human nature amounting to a human being all by itself, otherwise Jesus is just the co-operation of a human person and a divine person, which is the heresy called Nestorianism.
 Persons have a nature, and it is persons that live and die (and think, feel, believe etc).
 In the second place, even if we could overlook the heresy of making Jesus’ human nature into a personal entity all by itself capable of dying, to say that Jesus’ human nature might die while the divine nature did not would amount to a separation of the human and divine natures in Christ, which is precisely what Christological orthodoxy sought to deny as a possibility.
 It was the Gnostic heresies, rather than Christian orthodoxy, that portrayed the victim on the cross as only human, while the spirit of Christ was untouched by such base suffering (leaving the human Jesus to cry out that he had been abandoned, even by the Spirit of Christ), for God cannot become human, let alone suffer.